 Which Knee Should you Propose on? | Everything You Need to Know

 The most romantic and universal way that someone can portray their love for someone is getting on one knee and popping the big question.
 Which knee to propose on seems like a small detail compared to all the other planning necessary for a wedding.
-However, it is an important detail that you should remember when the time comes.
+However, it is an important detail that you should nonetheless remember.

 If you are about to propose to your lady, the thought of it probably makes you feel slightly nervous.
 We’re here to give you some tips and take away some of that stress!